-The long-standing “battle” between Modafinil (Provigil) vs Adderall is often debated among both new and experienced users.
+There is a long-standing “battle” between Modafinil (Provigil) vs Adderall.
+A popular debate among both new and experienced users.

-In fact, many people are actually considering to switch from Adderall to Modafinil, for obvious reasons which will be discussed further on.
+In fact, many people are actually considering to switch from Adderall to Modafinil.

-Adderall is a popular stimulant, initially intended to be used as a treatment for ADHD and narcolepsy.
-Nowadays, it’s being used for its stimulating properties by healthy individuals too.
+Adderall is a popular stimulant.
+Doctors prescribe it as a treatment for ADHD and narcolepsy.
+Nowadays, it’s popular for its stimulating properties among healthy individuals.

-Modafinil was initially designed for similar purposes.
-In recent years it’s becoming more and more popular among those who want an extra edge when it comes to studying or being more productive at work.
+A few decades ago, scientists designed Modafinil for similar purposes.
+In recent years it’s more popular as a cognitive enhancer.
+Those who want an edge find it very useful when studying or being more productive at work.

-Both Modafinil and Adderall get the job done quite well, yet each has its own upsides and downsides.
+Both Modafinil and Adderall get the job done quite well.
+Still, each has its own upsides and downsides.
 This article will offer you a better picture so that you can make the best decision for your purposes.

 Is Modafinil like Adderall?

 Yes, but not quite.
-Modafinil and Adderall increase the production of certain neurotransmitters which account for the stimulating, yet slightly distinct effects.
+Modafinil and Adderall increase the production of certain neurotransmitters.
+These account for the stimulating, yet slightly distinct effects.
 The mechanism of action is similar and this also leads to somewhat similar effects.

 Is Modafinil a stimulant?

-Even though the Modafinil and Adderall can be substituted with each other, the two are from different categories of substances.
+Modafinil is a good Adderall substitute.
+Interestingly enough, the two are from different categories of substances.
 Adderall is a stimulant and Modafinil is a wakefulness-promoting agent (or a eugeroic).

-Modafinil encourages movement and physical activities such as running, playing sports, socializing, and/or exercising.
+Modafinil encourages movement and physical activities such as playing sports and/or exercising.
 Some users also report jaw-clenching and teeth-grinding.
-Dehydration is quite common when using even small doses of Modafinil, which is why you should constantly drink water after taking it.
+Dehydration is quite common when using even small doses of Modafinil.
+Don’t forget to constantly drink water after taking it.

-The stimulation experienced on Adderall is more potent, yet forced rather than encouraged as is the case with Modafinil.
-The experience can produce a significant mood-lift, which is why Adderall is a popular recreational drug.
+Adderall is more potent, yet forced rather than encouraged as is the case with Modafinil.
+It’s also quite euphoric, which is why it’s popular as a recreational drug.
 Common side effects include increased heart rate, involuntary movements (like shaking one’s leg) and body tension.

-Adderall induces appetite suppression, dehydration and will also lead to a crash once the effects have worn off.
-Lots of people use Adderall for weight loss also.
+Furthermore, it induces appetite suppression and severe dehydration.
+It will also lead to a crash once the effects have worn off.
+Lots of people use it for weight loss also.

-Both Modafinil (Provigil) and Adderall promote wakefulness, memory retention, recall of information, longer attention spans and increased desire to accomplish daily or long-term goals.
+Both Modafinil (Provigil) and Adderall promote wakefulness, memory retention and recall of information.
+Furthermore, Modafinil and Adderall increase attention spans and motivation to accomplish goals.

-If used in large doses, Adderall will prove inefficient in accomplishing goals that relate to productivity and studying.
-Also, even in smaller doses, Adderall usually leaves one feeling drained once the effects wear off.
+If used in large doses, Adderall is inefficient for productivity or studying.
+Also, even in smaller doses, it usually leaves one feeling drained.
 The level of fatigue experienced afterward is directly proportionate to the dosage used.